On the number of high-dimensional partitions: Abstract

 Let $P_{d}(n)$ denote the number of $n \times \ldots \times n$ $d$-dimensional partitions with entries from $\left\{0,1,\ldots,n\right\}$.
 Building upon the works of Balogh-Treglown-Wagner and Noel-Scott-Sudakov, we show that when $d \to \infty$,

 holds for all $n \geq 1$.
-This settles a conjecture of Moshkovitz-Shapira [{\it{Adv. in Math.}} 262 (2014), 1107--1129].
-Via the main result of Moshkovitz and Shapira, our estimate also determines asymptotically a Ramsey theoretic parameter related to Erd\H{o}s-Szekeres-type functions, thus completely solving a problem of Fox, Pach, Sudakov, and Suk [{\it{Proc.
+This makes progress towards a conjecture of Moshkovitz-Shapira [{\it{Adv. in Math.}} 262 (2014), 1107--1129].
+Via the main result of Moshkovitz and Shapira, our estimate also determines asymptotically a Ramsey theoretic parameter related to Erd\H{o}s-Szekeres-type functions, thus solving a problem of Fox, Pach, Sudakov, and Suk [{\it{Proc.
 Lond.
 Math.
 Soc.}} 105 (2012), 953--982].
+Our main result is a new supersaturation theorem for antichains in $[n]^{d}$, which may be of independent interest.